oasis-origin/oasis-pipeline/README.md

 - `downstream_git_branch`: Specific downstream branch to test.
 Defaults to `master`
 - `parallelize`: If `true`, parallelize scenario testing.
 Defaults to `false`.
 - `debug`: If `true`, molecule will be run in debug mode, and instances will not be destroyed if a molecule scenario fails.
-Defaults to `false`.
+Defaults to `false`. *You are responsible for cleaning up any resources left over after the run.*

 ### Debug Mode